 Working in marketing and with admissions means you’re among the first points of contact for prospective students.
-Given the fact we offer two full-time bootcamps, we often get asked one question in particular:
+Given the fact we offer two full-time bootcamps (a data science bootcamp and a web development bootcamp), we often get asked one question in particular:

 "Which Lighthouse Labs bootcamp should I take?"

 The simple answer: it depends.
 The full answer: read on below.

 To make the decision clearer, and to help guide you in the right direction, our teachers and admissions team are happy to walk you through the process.

 Ultimately, the choice between web and data should be based on your own personal interests and passions.
 When making your decision, you should weigh the benefits between the two different development career paths, speak with both web developer and data professionals, and explore some of the languages and software used in the two industries.